-- Can I send medical records of a patient to another doctor's office without the patient's consent?
+- May I send medical records of a patient to another doctor's office without the patient's consent?

-- Do I have to honor a patient's request to amend his/her medical record?
+- Must I honor a patient's request to amend his/her medical record?

-- What information do I have to keep to honor a patient's right to an accounting of uses and disclosures of protected health information (PHI)?
+- What information must I keep to honor a patient's right to an accounting of uses and disclosures of protected health information (PHI)?

-- Who must be able answer these questions in your own practice?
+- Who must be able answer these questions in my practice?

 Click below if you are interested in our HIPAA Compliance Program.